nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 Generating a cube
 -----------------

-The generate_cube function generates an array of 9 ``x, y, z`` coordinates for calibration based on an end-effector (1x3) input position followed by the 8 coordinates of the each vertex of the cube.
+The generate_cube function generates an array of 9 ``x, y, z`` coordinates for calibration based on an end-effector (1 x 3) input position followed by the 8 coordinates of the each vertex of the cube.
 An array is created about ``(0, 0, 0)`` of edge length 0.1 metres.

 .. figure:: _static/generate_cube_original.png